Social Icons

 Directed by Taylor Hackford

-If you have close to 2 hours to spare try reading a book (not the book this movie is based on), or taking a nap because Taylor Hackford owes me my time and money back for making me think this was a movie worth watching.
-What I can advise any intending watcher is to Google the spoiler, watch an extended preview of the movie then move on with your life, because there is nothing to see here.
+If you have close to two hours to spare, I suggest reading a book (not the one this movie is based on) or taking a nap, because Taylor Hackford owes me my time and money back for making me think this was a movie worth watching.
+My advice to anyone considering this film is to Google the spoiler, watch an extended preview, and then move on with your life—there’s nothing to see here.

-The movie is based on a book called Flashfire, and most definitely I may not be reading this book in the near future.
-Whacky as it is, Parker makes you wish you can rewind time and undo watching the movie because even at the end of the movie, I was unhappy that the hero survived.
+The movie is based on a book called Flashfire, and let me tell you, I have no intention of reading it anytime soon.
+As lackluster as the movie is, Parker makes you wish you could rewind time and unwatch it.
+By the end, I was actually annoyed that the hero survived.

 0 comments: